-The first Europeans to explore the Southwest were Spaniards.
+Indigenous traders The first Europeans to explore the Southwest were Spaniards.
 As Spain's New World empire expanded, they searched for travel routes across the deserts to their California missions.
-One of these routes, called the Old Spanish Trail, linked Santa Fe and Los Angeles along the same path, past the park visitor center, that Highway 191 takes today.
+Often their trails stitched together pathways used by Indigenous traders for centuries.
+One of these routes, called the Old Spanish Trail, linked Santa Fe and Los Angeles along the same path, past the park visitor center, that US 191 takes today.

-Many other traders and trappers rode their dusty horses through the Moab region for decades before any attempt was made to settle the area.
-The Mormon Church established an outpost called the Elk Mountain Mission in what is now Moab in June of 1855, but conflicts with local Utes caused them to abandon the effort.
-In the 1880s and 1890s, Moab was settled permanently by a mix of ranchers, prospectors, and farmers.
+More traders and trappers rode their dusty horses through the Moab region for decades before any non-indigenous people attempted to settle the area.
+The Church of Jesus Christ of Latter-Day Saints established an outpost called the Elk Mountain Mission in what is now Moab in June of 1855, but conflicts with local Utes caused them to abandon the effort.
+In the 1880s and 1890s, Moab was settled again by a mix of ranchers, prospectors, and farmers.
 One enterprising settler, John Wesley Wolfe, built his cabin in a beautiful spot near Salt Wash where park visitors may still see it today.